Homelessness and mental health

 Child and Adolescent Mental Health Services (CAMHS) offers a wide range of specialist treatment packages to children, young people and their families.
 Contact: 020 7515 6633 (Poplar) or 020 7426 2375 (Whitechapel) or online.

 Tower Hamlets Early Detection Service (THEDS) is a small team comprised of mental health nurses, psychologists and psychiatrists who aim is to support young people aged 16-25 who have experienced symptoms of mental illness to help getting their lives back on track.
-Contact: 020 3487 1320 or online.
+Contact: 020 3487 1320.

 Tower Hamlets Talking Therapies provides a range of psychological therapies and counselling services.
 The service is provided by East London NHS Foundation Trust in partnership with Mind in Tower Hamlets and Newham.
 Contact: 020 8475 8080